kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/pipeline-investigations/README.md

 ### Throughput Test

-The throughput test ran over one hour to measure average throughput of span ingestion, in the peak times no span should be dropped or refused by the pipeline and overall resource consumption should stay moderate.
+The throughput test ran over one hour to measure average throughput of span ingestion.
+In the peak times, no span should be dropped or refused by the pipeline, and overall resource consumption should stay moderate.
 As a backend, Kyma's integrated Jaeger instance is used.
-To avoid Jaeger getting a bottleneck in the end-to-end pipeline, the Jaeger instance is configured to use `1.5GiB` memory.
-The in-memory trace storage of Jaeger instance is reduced to the maximum of `500` traces.
+To avoid Jaeger becoming a bottleneck in the end-to-end pipeline, the Jaeger instance is configured to use 1.5GiB memory.
+The in-memory trace storage of Jaeger instance is reduced to the maximum of 500 traces.

 To disclose the impact of the backend on the KPIs, a second OpenTelemetry Collector is deployed and used as OTLP gRPC backend.
 The same test is repeated on this setup.
 The KPIs are the same as the setup with Jaeger backend.